Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 # Project Overview:
-Transition of the 'City of Vancouver' portal data to AWS cloud.
+ - Transition of the 'City of Vancouver' portal data to AWS cloud.
-Development of a Data Analytics Pipeline (DAP) using AWS services.
+ - Development of a Data Analytics Pipeline (DAP) using AWS services.
-Focus on scalability, security, and automation in data handling.
+ - Focus on scalability, security, and automation in data handling.

 ## Data Analytical Question Formulation
  - The project formulated specific data analysis questions to guide the analytical process.
  - Example: Analysis of "3-1-1 contact centre metrics" within the Government & Finance department.
+ - Percentage of calls handled = (Number of calls handled/ Number of calls offered) * 100

 ## Table of Contents
  - [Data Discovery](#data-discovery)